На русском языке

 Basic definitions and properties

 Just as GTR, CTG is the metric theory of gravitation.
 In contrast to LITG, satisfying only the Lorentz transformations, the equations of the gravitational field of CTG are written in covariant form and satisfy any transformations possible for the reference frames.
 The equations of motion for the particles and wave quanta are also covariant (covariance here means that the equations are written in the tensor form suitable for any reference frames).
-Before finding the physical quantities characterizing the gravitational field or the motion of test particles, it is necessary to determine the metric tensor corresponding to the distribution of the sources of energy-momentum in this reference frame.
+Before finding the physical quantities characterizing gravitational field or motion of test particles, it is necessary to determine the metric tensor corresponding to distribution of sources of energy and energy flux in this reference frame.
 For this purpose, the appropriate equations for the metric are used.

 ~\Phi_{ik}= \nabla _{i} D_{k}- \nabla_{k} D_{i} = \partial_{i} D_{k}-\partial_{k} D_{i} .